jliszka/jliszka.github.com/_drafts/programming-with-futures.md

 So ALWAYS ```yield``` a plain value or a simple computation.
 If you have blocking work, wrap it in a ThreadPool-backed Future and ```flatMap``` it.

+It's worth noting that in the Scala-native Future library (```scala.concurrent.Future```), you must supply an implicit or explicit execution context when you create a Future.
+That way, you do have control over where your code executes, so the above warnings about ```map``` do not apply.

 ### Anti-pattern #2: Too much parallelism